-- Home health services: Physical therapy, speech-language pathology services
+- Home health services including (but not exclusive of): physical therapy, occupational therapy, and speech-language pathology services

 Medicare Part B is known as medical insurance.
-It covers medically necessary services needed to diagnose and treat a medical condition, and preventive services for common illnesses or help detecting these illnesses at an early stage.
+It covers medically necessary services needed to diagnose and treat a medical condition, as well as services to prevent or detect common illnesses at an early stage.

-- Helps cover ambulance services, including emergency ground transportation, critical access hospital (CAH) and skilled nursing facility when you can’t be safely transported by car or taxi
+- Ambulance services, including emergency ground transportation to a critical access hospital (CAH) or skilled nursing facility when you can’t be safely transported by car or taxi

-- Durable medical equipment (DME), including canes, oxygen equipment and blood sugar monitors
+- Durable medical equipment (DME), including (but not limited to) canes, oxygen equipment, and blood sugar monitors

-- Second opinions before surgery to know and understand your treatment options
+- Second opinions before non-emergency surgery to know and understand your treatment options

 - Limited outpatient prescription drugs under limited conditions